rktjmp/hotpot.nvim/README.md

 # Usage

-In general, anything you would put in `lua/` should be put in `fnl/`, otherwise put `.fnl` files in the standard runtime directories such as `lsp/` or `ftplugin/`.
+In general, anything you would put in `lua/` should be put in `fnl/`, otherwise, put `.fnl` files in the standard runtime directories such as `lsp/` or `ftplugin/`.

 ## `~/.config/nvim`

-By default, Hotpot store any compiled `.lua` files in a separate location to maintain a clean directory tree, so you won't see any `.lua` files, with one
+By default, Hotpot stores any compiled `.lua` files in a separate location to maintain a clean directory tree, so you won't see any `.lua` files.

-exception: `.config/nvim/init.fnl` will always compile to `.config/nvim/init.lua`.
+There is one special exception to the above: **`.config/nvim/init.fnl` will always compile to `.config/nvim/init.lua`.**

 You should be set to begin writing Fennel code by placing `.fnl` files inside `fnl/` or other runtime directories.